MySQL Cluster overview

-No disk data
+- No disk data

-Loss of data in case of Cluster failure
+- Loss of data in case of Cluster failure

 MySQL Cluster Manager

+MySQL Cluster Manager is software which simplifies the creation and management of the MySQL Cluster database by automating common management tasks.
 MySQL Cluster Manager is not an open source software.
 It is available only as a part of the commercial MySQL Cluster Carrier Grade Edition (CGE) database.
 By using MySQL Cluster Manager, Database Administrators (DBAs) and Systems Administrator are more productive, enabling them to focus on strategic IT initiatives and respond more quickly to changing user requirements.
 At the same time, risks of database downtime that previously resulted from manual configuration errors, are significantly reduced.
 MySQL Cluster database are supported by MySQL Cluster 6.3 and above.
 This url lists the supported platforms of MySQL Cluster Manager.

 As an example, management operations requiring rolling restarts of a MySQL Cluster database that previously demanded 46 manual commands and which consumed 2.5 hours of DBA time can now be performed with a single command, and are fully automated with MySQL Cluster Manager, serving to reduce:

-Management complexity and overhead;
+- Management complexity and overhead;

-Risk of downtime through the automation of configuration and change management processes;
+- Risk of downtime through the automation of configuration and change management processes;

-Custom scripting of management commands or developing and maintaining in-house management tools.
+- Custom scripting of management commands or developing and maintaining in-house management tools.